Business

 IAmDad365 in Chicago is dedicated to supporting fatherhood and community.

-In September, the establishment was broken into.
+In September, the Black-owned was broken into.
 Owner Gary L. Lewis Sr. shared that he believes this could have been prevented if their grant request for security shutters not been denied just weeks earlier.
 Now, Lewis has started a GoFundMe to install the rolling shutters to protect the space that serves as a community hub.

 About IAmDad365